damirgros/damirgros/README.md

 ## About Me

 I'm a Web Developer with a focus on creating dynamic and responsive web applications.
-I specialize in **React** and **Express**, and I'm always eager to dive into new technologies and explore innovative solutions.
+I specialize in **React**, and I'm always eager to dive into new technologies and explore innovative solutions.

 ## Tech Stack